MuongKimhong/makara/docs/src/introduction.md

 ### What is Makara? and Why Makara?

-Makara is Bevy's UI simplifier.
-That's it.
+Makara is a UI Library built on top of Bevy engine.

 [Bevy](https://bevy.org/) is a game engine written in Rust, based on [ECS](https://bevy.org/learn/quick-start/getting-started/ecs/) architecture.